Skip to main content

 All Other DNP Specialties & Certificates:

-- Applications Submitted by the Priority Deadline: will be notified of the admissions decision in mid-December.
+• Applications Submitted by the Priority Deadline: admissions decision notification in mid-December.

-- Any Applications Submitted AFTER the Priority Deadline: will be notified of their admissions decision in mid-April.
+• Any Applications Submitted AFTER the Priority Deadline: admissions decision notification in mid-April.

 Program Start